Deivu/Hiei/example/README.md

 > maxResults: Defaults to `5`.
 Returns how many results the api can return in one endpoint, provided if that endpoint returns an JSONarray

-> searchWeight: Defaults to `75`.
-The higher this is, the less forgiving the `search` endpoints for searching ships or equipments
+> editDistance: Defaults to `6`.
+The higher this is, the more forgiving `search` endpoints is

 ## config.json